susom/redcap-em-key-value-store/README.md

 # REDCap Key Value Store

-This external modules is intended to store secrets in the External Modules database table
+This external modules is intended to store secrets in the External Modules database table and is used by other external modules.

 In order to load a KVS object, insert this line into your code after installing this module and enabling it.
 You do not need to enable it for a specific project, only from the control center.